 • an official transcript.

 Your transcript must have an official signature or seal indicating that the transcript paper is issued by your school/institution.
-Photocopies and/or faxed copies will not be accepted.
+Photocopies and/or faxed copies are not accepted.
 Post-secondary students must contact their school to request their official transcripts.

 Deadline

-Apply for this award between August 1 to October 31.
+Apply for this award between August 1 and October 31.

 The award will be issued after Alberta Student Aid confirms full-time enrolment in courses related to crop production and/or crop processing technology.